statuser/AdvancedAnalytics/Variables.md

 # Class Purpose

 Start programming in Python by learning about variables, boolean expressions, and branching.
-We are workign toward our first project which will be building a game of "Go Fish".
+We are working toward our first project which will be building a game of "Go Fish".

 # Class Outline

 1. Variables
    - What they are for
    - Naming Rules
    - Variable Types
    - Variable Values
 	 - Bare Types - Literals
 	 - Result of an expressions
 2. Boolean Expressions
    - Booleans represent true or false values
    - True and False are the foundation of how computers work
    - Booleans allow us to compare different values
    - Compound boolean expressions
 3. Branching
    - Allow a computer program to adapt to input
    - if, else, and elif
    - Respond to a boolean expression

 # Class Notes